flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 This html5 form builder plugin lets you send submitted information to one or multiple email addresses.
 Furthermore, you can also send a confirmation email to the submitter and let them know you have received their application.

 Enable Send E-mail from **Form Options &gt; Email Options** tab and start configuring mailing settings.
-Most options require the same configuration for Email to Administrator and Email to User.
+Most options require the same configuration for Email to Administrator and Email to User on the forms.
 However, there are a few settings which are unique.

 **Email to Administrator**